icssc/ZotMeal/README.md

 pnpm test:weekly
 ```

-If you want to check the contents of the database, run the following command (while the server is not running)
+If you want to check the contents of the database, run the following command in the root directory (while the server is not running).

 ```sh
 pnpm db:studio